karatelabs/karate/README.md

 Refer to the section on [XPath Functions](#xpath-functions) for examples of advanced XPath usage.

 ## `remove`
-This is like the opposite of [`set`](#set) where you need to remove keys or data elements.
-You can even remove array elements by index.
+This is like the opposite of [`set`](#set) if you need to remove keys or data elements from JSON or XML instances.
+You can even remove JSON array elements by index.
 ```cucumber
 * def json = { foo: 'world', hey: 'ho', zee: [1, 2, 3] }
 * remove json.hey